Buying a HUD Home

 Can I Inspect The Property?
 Yes, after your offer is accepted you will be given enough time to complete your due diligence period.
 However, keep in mind that HUD will not help with repairs.
 If you find a defect in the property, you can ask HUD to reduce the price to pay for repairs, cancel the contract, or continue on with the purchase and fix the property yourself.
 Buying a HUD home can be a great way to get a deal on a home, but keep in mind, just like any other government entity, there is a process.
 Paperwork must be perfect, homes are sold as-is, and there are usually multiple bids so you have to be patient.
 Good luck!
 Article written by Lisa Udy a real estate agent in Logan Utah who lists short sales in Logan Utah and can help buyers find the best deals on Logan Utah HUD homes.
 Please visit Lisa's Logan UT real estate website for more information.

 Eric Miller is an award winning Florida Realtor, salesperson and broker.
-His website, FortLauderdaleGroup.com provides an up-to-date guide of Fort Lauderdale Condos for sale, and the most complete buyer, seller and investor information for the Fort Lauderdale Real Estate Market.
+His website, FortLauderdaleGroup.com provides an up-to-date guide to Fort Lauderdale Condos for sale, and the most complete buyer, seller and investor information for the Fort Lauderdale Real Estate Market.

-2 Responses to "Buying a HUD Home"
+1 Response to "Buying a HUD Home"

-What's up to every, because I am truly eager of reading this website
+Jeanett wrote: What's up to every, because I am truly eager of reading this website Posted on Thursday, January 12th, 2012 at 7:11pm.

 Leave a Comment